Arresting Gena

-Arresting Gena is a 1997 American independent drama film directed by Hannah Weyer.
+Arresting Gena is a 1997 American crime drama film written and directed by Hannah Weyer and starring Aesha Waks, Summer Phoenix, J. Smith-Cameron, and Sam Rockwell.
 It premiered in competition at the 1997 Sundance Film Festival.

 Premise

 During the summer before her senior year of high school, 16-year-old Gena's life is abruptly changed when her mother falls into a coma and is put in the hospital.
 In the meantime, she goes to live with her Uncle John, whom she does not have much of a relationship with.
 She meets Jane, a charismatic runaway, and the two become friends.
 Gena is drawn into Jane's world, which includes Gena's older brother Sonny, who is also a petty criminal.
 Soon the girls find themselves caught up in Sonny's dealing with a local gang leader, Sugar.

 Cast

 Production

 Director Hannah Weyer attracted attention in 1995 with her New York University MFA thesis film, The Salesman and Other Adventures, which won the Best Short prize at the Sundance Film Festival in 1995.
 Following this, she began work on Arresting Gena, with the intention of screening it at Sundance.
 The script was workshopped at the Sundance Filmmakers' Lab in June 1995.

 Actress Aesha Waks was cast in the lead role following a two-month video submission audition process.
 Filming occurred in New Jersey.